Let-s-help-each-other/COVID19-resources/README.md

 **Contact information (phone, email)**: 170 Alameda de las Pulgas, 650-369-5811

+### Kaiser Permanente

+**County**: San Mateo

+**City**: Redwood City

+**What do they need help with?** There is a shortage of N95 masks, gloves, goggles, gowns, face shields and hand sanitizers.
+Please consider donating extra medical supplies.
+Drop off from 6AM-2:30PM at RWC medical center on the loading dock behind the emergency department right off at Walnut Street at urgent care on the first floor of the hospital.

+**Contact information (phone, email)**: 1100 Veterans Blvd, 650-299-2000

 ### Second Harvest of Silicon Valley

 **County**: San Mateo & Santa Clara